- How does an overdraft work?

 According to the FCA, you are 24% less likely to suffer unarranged overdraft charges if you use a mobile banking app and text alert service.

 Overdraft fees can quickly spiral, leaving you without enough money and forcing you to use your overdraft again.

-If you need to extend your overdraft and have a good reason and a plan to repay it then your bank is likely to be more sympathetic – as long as you let them know in advance.
+Speak to your bank to increase your overdraft - If you need to extend your overdraft and have a good reason and a plan to repay it, your bank is likely to be more sympathetic – as long as you let them know in advance.